 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-As preppers, we should always looking into ways to better our chances in case of a big disaster.
+As preppers, we should always be looking into ways to better our chances in case of a big disaster.
 Living off the grid will save money, but also give you more control over your life.

 What Is Living Off The Grid

 Living off the grid basically means living without the supply of gas, electricity and even water provided by local authorities.
 This way of living is one of the more popular long-term lifestyles people embrace.

 In the survival community, most are more concerned with short-term ways to live off the grid in cases where essential supplies like electricity and water would be unavailable for a short period of time, such as EMP, natural disasters, etc.

 Some of the important things you have to look into are: